-- Nominate a leader.
-When you create content, multiple perspectives can be enriching.
-However, too many cooks, and the release date can be considerably delayed in an effort to satisfy everybody’s needs.
-The content may end up sounding scattered, lacking one cohesive voice.
-And responsibilities can get pushed around, causing further delays.
-The struggle is real.
-You need someone to take charge.
+Nominate a leader.
+Whenever you create content, multiple perspectives can be enriching.
+However, too many cooks… and the release date can be considerably delayed in an effort to satisfy everybody’s needs.

-Before venturing further, you’ll already have taken a few more aspects into consideration.
-Good content strategy is well-informed, and naturally, your plan will be based on things that you already know.
+Good content strategy is well-informed, and naturally, your plan will be based on things that you already know — and know well.

 What goes into content creation?

 Content structure is an integral part of content creation.
 It can vary by industry, but the purpose of having content structure generally remains the same everywhere: well-structured pieces of content work like defined pieces of a puzzle, making it easy for you to put together and re-distribute on any platform.